joefg/joefg.github.io/colophon.md

 All content on this blog authored by [@joefg](http://github.com/joefg).
 Topics include software, software development, and the impact of software on society.

+The author sometimes looks at his very seldom used [𝕏](https://x.com/joefg_) mentions and DMs, but it's not a regular occurrence as he dislikes aspects of the platform.

 ### Content

 **Unless stated otherwise**, this site contains zero AI generated content.